-Base remuneration and benefits are structured as a total employment cost package, which may be delivered as a combination of cash and prescribed non-financial benefits at the executives' discretion.
+Base remuneration and benefits are structured as a total employment cost package, which as a total employment cost package, which may be delivered as a combination of cash and prescribed non-financial benefits at the executives' reasonable discretion.

-Executives are offered a competitive base remuneration that comprises the fixed component of remuneration and rewards.
-External remuneration consultants have providedananalysis and advice to ensure base remuneration reflects the market for a comparable role.
+Executives are offered a competitive base remuneration package that comprises the fixed component of remuneration and rewards.
+An external remuneration consultant has provided analysis and advice to ensure base remuneration reflects the market for a comparable role.
 Base remuneration for executives is reviewed annually, to ensure the executive's remuneration is competitive with the market.
 An executive's remuneration is also reviewed on promotion.

-There is no guaranteed base remuneration increases included in any executives' contracts.
+There is no guaranteed base remuneration increase included in any executives' contracts.